 Summit Day on Cayambe

-Day 8: Today we drive to the Base Camp on Antisana, and then hike approximately 3 hours up trail to our Advanced Base Camp.
-Overnight at Advanced Base Camp (14,900’).
+Day 8: We drive to our Base Camp on Antisana and spend the afternoon preparing and training to climb Antisana.
+Overnight at Base Camp (13,400’).
 (B, D)

 Day 9: We use the spectacular glacial terrain of Antisana for our technical training, including crevasse rescue, ice climbing, and fixed line travel techniques.
 We settle in early in anticipation of our summit attempt.
 Overnight in tents.
 (B, D)